St. Paul's College, Hong Kong: House system

+In the 2022–2023 academic year, the "Best Cheering Team" award in both the Annual Swimming Gala and the Annual Sports Day was captured by Oak House.
+The house is regarded as the "Cheering Champion".

+The school badge

-The Coat of Arms
+The coat of arms

 The college's coat of arms is similar to the coat of arms of the Hong Kong Sheng Kung Hui, indicating that St. Paul's College is a school sponsored by the Sheng Kung Hui.

-The Scallop Shell
+The scallop shell

 The scallop shell was the emblem of St. James the Great, who was the patron saint of pilgrims.
 One legend describes how he travelled to Northwest Spain, and preached there for seven years.
 He was later beheaded in Judea by King Herod Agrippa I (Acts 12:2).
 According to the legend, his body was eventually taken back to Spain and buried at Santiago de Compostela.
 From the ninth century to the 16th century, hundreds of thousands of Christians came to Santiago de Compostela on pilgrimages, expeditions made by individuals or groups to places where God had shown His power in some special ways.
 Often the journeys were long and dangerous.
 The pilgrims did not mind, because they believed their spiritual lives would be enriched and deepened by their pilgrimage.

 Often the pilgrim wore on his hat or cloak a badge indicating his destination.
 Those going to Santiago de Compostela wore a scallop shell.
 Perhaps it was a reminder of the small boats in which many of them travelled.
 Perhaps it had a more practical use as a vessel used in baptism or a drinking vessel.
 At any rate, the scallop shell eventually became a sign of pilgrimage in general, a symbol of baptism, signifying new life.
 The pilgrims carried new ways of thinking and of doing things to places that were deeply isolated from the larger world.
 Pilgrims were people on the move, people on the way to somewhere else.
 Like the pilgrims of old, Paulines are people on the move.
 When they leave school, many of them go to other parts of the world, bringing with them new ways of thinking and new ways of doing things.
 Even those who stay in Hong Kong are also pilgrims of a sort, for life itself is like a journey from childhood to youth, to middle age and beyond.

-The Shepherd's Staff
+The shepherd's staff

 The shepherd's staff was used by the shepherd to keep the sheep on the right path.
 Jesus often used this illustration in his teaching, so the shepherd's staff has become the symbol of the care and guidance which the church minister (pastor or priest) gives to others.
 This care involves showing active concern for the physical, social, psychological and spiritual well-being of a person in practical ways.
 It is not only clergymen who show this kind of care; teachers and social workers often show this level of concern for many.